-Given development has been scrapped and restarted multiple times since 2015, it’s possible some concepts have carried over and been retained.
+Given development has been scrapped and restarted multiple times since 2015, some concepts may have carried over and been retained.
 If this is the case, it would mean a shorter pre-production window for BioShock 4.
 Of course, you should take all of this with a heavy grain of salt.

 BioShock 4 Story and Setting

-This can make gauging the series’ chronology quite difficult, especially when you factor in how much time has passed since Infinite was released and how little the average player is likely to remember.
+This can make gauging the series’ chronology quite tricky, especially when you calculate how much time has passed since Infinite was released and how little the average player is likely to remember.
 Therefore, we expect BioShock 4 to be somewhat a soft reboot, similar to Sony Santa Monica’s approach with 2018’s God of War.

-Additionally, it’s likely to be set further in the future than previous entries and feature a completely new setting.
-The latest entry in terms of the series’ timeline is BioShock 2, set during the late 1960s whereas the earliest game, BioShock: Infinite, takes place during the year 1912.
+Additionally, it’s likely to be set further in the future than previous entries and features an entirely new setting.
+The latest entry in terms of the series’ timeline is BioShock 2, set during the late 1960s, whereas the earliest game, BioShock: Infinite, takes place during the year 1912.

 This seems like the most obvious direction to take given that players have already explored every nook and cranny in Rapture multiple times and have seen just about everything the airborne city of Columbia has to offer.

 BioShock 4 Gameplay – What to Expect

 We can’t wait to see where its powerful narrative and iconic, first-person shooter gameplay head in the future with our new studio team at Cloud Chamber leading the charge.”

-By utilizing the advanced hardware capabilities of next-gen consoles, it’s possible we’ll see Cloud Chamber introduce new gameplay mechanics and systems to make BioShock 4 truly stand out from earlier iterations.
-At the very least, the game will have reduced loading screen times, if any at all.
+By utilizing the advanced hardware capabilities of next-gen consoles, we may see Cloud Chamber introduce new gameplay mechanics and systems to make BioShock 4 truly stand out from earlier iterations.
+At the very least, the game will have reduced loading screen times, if any, at all.

-While series’ staples such as role-playing elements, special “Vigor” abilities, and Gears (the equivalent of Tonics in the first BioShock) are sure to return in some form or another, we don’t anticipate Infinite’s grappling mechanic to make a comeback given it felt very specific to the game’s setting.
+While the series’ staples such as role-playing elements, special “Vigor” abilities, and Gears – the equivalent of Tonics in the first BioShock – are sure to return in some form or another, we don’t anticipate Infinite’s grappling mechanic to make a comeback given it felt definite to the game’s setting.

 The Final Word on BioShock 4

-BioShock games have always pushed the envelope for first-person shooters while offering a compelling narrative and enough lore to keep players immersed across three games and two significantly large expansions.
+BioShock games have always pushed the envelope for first-person shooters while offering a compelling narrative and enough lore to keep players immersed across three games and two significant expansions.
 However, the series has a history of being plagued by development hell, likely the source of BioShock 4’s extensive cancellations and delays.

-Crunch for BioShock 2 was so intense that after the game was released, studio 2K Marin found it difficult to keep up with publisher 2K’s expectations and was eventually silently closed down.
+Crunch for BioShock 2 was so intense that after the game was released, studio 2K Marin found it challenging to keep up with publisher 2K’s expectations and was eventually silently closed down.

-While we wait for more information about BioShock 4 to be revealed, consider checking out our list highlighting the Best First-Person Shooters in 2019.
+While we wait for more information about BioShock 4 to be revealed, consider checking out our list highlighting the Best First-Person Shooters in 2020.